 - Westmead Health and Innovation District (including Parramatta North)

-The Tech Central precinct (formerly Sydney Innovation and Technology District) includes six sub-precincts that seek to attract a variety of industry investment.
+The Tech Central precinct (formerly Sydney Innovation and Technology District/Camperdown-Ultimo Collaboration Area) includes six nodes that seek to attract a variety of industry investment.

-These sub-precincts include the area around Central Station referred to as Tech Central, the Redfern and North Eveleigh Precinct, the Ultimo Creative Precinct, the Camperdown Health, Education and Research Precinct and the Surry Hills Precinct.
+They are the area around Central Station referred to as the Haymarket node; the Darlington North-Eveleigh node; the South Eveleigh node; the Ultimo node; the Camperdown Health, Education and Research Precinct node; and the Surry Hills node.

-The Commission is supporting NSW Treasury to meet the initial objectives in activating the precinct to create 25,000 additional innovation jobs, 25,000 new STEM and life sciences students, facilitate 250,000 square metres in net lettable area for technology companies and 50 000 square metres in net lettable area for startups, scale-ups, innovation ecosystem partners and other early stage companies.
+The Commission is working closely with NSW Government agencies including Investment NSW, and key precinct stakeholders to meet the initial objectives in activating the precinct.
+These include creating 25,000 additional innovation jobs, attracting 25,000 new STEM and life sciences students, facilitating 250,000 square metres in net lettable area for technology companies and 50,000 square metres in net lettable area for startups, scaleups, innovation ecosystem partners and other early stage companies.

-The Commission is leading a One Government integrated project team to develop a global precinct vision focusing on the tech sector and creative industries, enable coordination of all key government agencies, oversee the delivery of key priorities for the precinct and provide advice to the Minister for Jobs, Tourism, Investment and Western Sydney.
+The Commission is leading a cross-agency project team to develop a precinct vision focusing on the tech sector and creative industries; enabling coordination of all key government agencies; overseeing the delivery of key priorities for the precinct; and providing advice to the Minister for Jobs, Tourism, Investment and Western Sydney.

 Westmead Health and Innovation District will continue building on its status as a globally recognised destination for innovation, health, education and research capitalising on existing major health and research facilities and ongoing government investment in health and transport infrastructure.
 The District includes the Westmead Health Core, Parramatta North Precinct and the growing transport centre including the existing Westmead station and future Metro and light rail stations.